Rosacea

 Rosacea is not caused by poor hygiene and it's not contagious.
 But there are things you can try to help with symptoms.

-If you know that a trigger, for example alcohol or spicy food, makes symptoms worse, try to avoid it as much as possible.
+If you know a trigger like alcohol or spicy food makes symptoms worse, try to avoid it as much as possible.

 Do